 School of Rock's summer music camps offer students a way to learn how to play songs and, in most cases, perform them live on stage.
 Kids are placed in youth bands, have rehearsals, and learn more about being true musicians.
 Summer music camps are offered throughout the season to accommodate school schedules.

 School of Rock offers 1-to-2 day themed fall music camps and workshops.
 In these sessions, kids make huge strides towards taking the stage.
 These music camps and workshops range from songwriting to performing your favorite classic rock songs.

 The Adult Program is perfect for adults looking to learn how to play an instrument or perform live on-stage.
-Camps and programs may vary depending on school location, so check your local school of rock for more details.Try Our Adult Program
+Music camps and programs may vary depending on school location, so check your local School of Rock for more details.Try Our Adult Program

 Music camps for kids and teens are held on-site at your local School of Rock.

 Pricing for our fall, winter, spring, and summer music camps may vary depending on theme and location.
 Check with your local School of Rock for a list of pricing and music camps that are currently offered.

 School of Rock has different music camps designed for all skill levels.
 Our Rookies music camps are designed to teach kids the basics of music and performance, while our Performance music camps are generally best for students with a basic proficiency in their instrument.
 Some schools offer music camps for beginners with little to no experience.
 Check your local music camps to see what we currently offer.